waterinstitute/adcirc-subgrid/examples/SiestaKey_example/SiestaKey_example.rst

 Objective
 ~~~~~~~~~~~~~~~~

 Subgrid distributes the wet percentage in the DEM (based on the phi-levels) linearly or via a histogram.
-The source code
-``calculation_levels.py`` is used to compute the levels of subgrid calculations or calculation intervals for water surface
+The source code ``calculation_levels.py`` is used to compute the levels of subgrid calculations or calculation intervals for water surface
 elevations.
 This example is designed to understand:

 **How significant are the lookup table results when you choose histogram vs linear distribution for levels?**

 For this, two different regions will be investigated.
-We will investigate the results of the GBAY example with both linear and
-histogram distribution levels and compare with a comparatively less complex topo-bathy in South-west Florida, also using the
-two different levels of distribution.
-We will run the ADCIRC-Subgrid for a small section of the coast in the southwest part of
-Florida, shown in _Figure 1_, and compare the results to understand which distribution best describes specific topography.
-This
-example assumes the ADCIRC-Subgrid system is already downloaded and set up.
+We will investigate the results of the GBAY example with both linear and histogram distribution levels and compare them with a comparatively less complex topobathy in South-west Florida, also using the two different distribution levels.
+We will run the ADCIRC-Subgrid model for a small section of the coast in the southwest part of Florida, as shown in _Figure 1_, and compare the results to determine which distribution best describes the specific topography.
+This example assumes the ADCIRC-Subgrid system is already downloaded and set up.

 **Disclaimer**: The differences in water level or water depths using linear and histogram distribution levels are very subtle.